dhouib-akram/-Real-Time-Cycling-Station-Monitor-Project/README.md

 - **Elasticsearch**: Stores and indexes the processed data.
 - **Kibana**: Visualizes insights on an interactive dashboard, including a map highlighting stations with no available bikes.

+## Dockerized Environment
+To ensure seamless operation and management, our Real-Time Cycling Station Monitor is built upon a Dockerized environment, encapsulating each component of the system within its own container.
+This approach not only fosters a modular architecture, making it easier to update and maintain individual parts without affecting the whole system, but also enhances scalability and fault tolerance.
+Each service, from Kafka for real-time data ingestion to Kibana for insightful visualizations, operates in an isolated yet interconnected manner through a custom Docker network.
+This setup not only reflects best practices in container orchestration but also provides a robust, scalable solution for real-time data processing and visualization.
+By adopting this architecture, users can enjoy a streamlined setup process, predictable behavior across environments, and a flexible system ready to adapt to future needs and improvements.

 ## Prerequisites

 - Docker Desktop: Ensure Docker Desktop is installed and running on your system.